-The steps involved in a typical QUICKER modeltransformation are as follows:
+The steps involved (non-exhaustive) in a typical QUICKER model transformation are as follows:

-a.
+- a.
 Navigate the hierarchy of the input model and create the component assembly according to the structure read from the input model.
-This step is required when Bogoar checks configuration values for validity.

-- b.
-For each type of QoS policy defined on a component, generate a corresponding element for CQML as follows: (a) if the component QoS policy specifies support for multiple clients simultaneously, create serverside configuration elements that specify the ORB's concurrency level, (b) if the execution of requests at a server component must be a fixed priority set Priority Model Policy to SERVER_DECLARED, otherwise set it to CLIENT_PROPAGATED, and (c) if varying service levels should be supported at the server, create an appropriate number of Priority Lanes for that component and create Priority-Banded Connections for the client(s) of that component. - c.
+This step is required when the configuration values are later checked for validity by Bogor. - b.
+For each type of QoS policy defined on a component, generate a corresponding element for CQML as follows: (a) if the component QoS policy specifies support for multiple clients simultaneously, create server-side configuration elements that specify concurrency level in the ORB, (b) if the execution of requests at a server component is required to be at a fixed priority, set Priority Model Policy to SERVER_DECLARED, otherwise set it to CLIENT_PROPAGATED, and (c) if varying service levels should be supported at the server, create appropriate number of Priority Lanes for that component, and additionally create Priority Banded Connections for the client(s) of that component. - c.
 Populate the individual attributes of the newly created elements, if not done in earlier steps, and create appropriate associations for each CQML element created in the two steps above.